Should Police Reform Start With Union Contracts?

 Smith: "The officer in the Mr. Floyd case had a pattern of allegations in his conduct that had been made against him."

-The officer seen pressing his knee into Floyd’s neck, Derek Chauvin, had 15 complaints against him, and most were dismissed without punishment, according to the Minneapolis Star Tribune.
-What the officer was accused of has not been made public.
+The officer seen pressing his knee into Floyd’s neck, Derek Chauvin, had more than 15 complaints against him, and most were dismissed without punishment, according to the Minneapolis Star Tribune.

 A University of Chicago study found that after Florida allowed police to unionize, there was an uptick in violent misconduct complaints against officers from 0.5 incidents per year to 0.7.
 But without national transparency, it's hard to know which officers have records.
 And to add to that, sometimes disciplinary actions take years.